-Sound Particles is a groundbreaking software, and as such, many questions arise...
+Sound Particles is a groundbreaking software, and, as such, many questions arise...

 Even better - schools/students/teachers can have free access to "Sound Particles U", a special academic version of Sound Particles, with the exact same features as the commercial version.

 Currently the software only supports channel-based audio (e.g. Dolby Atmos 9.1 bed, Auro-3D 11.1/13.1, NHK 22.2) and scene-based audio (Ambisonics/HOA).
 The main issue to support object-based audio is that there isn’t a way to export metadata to other systems.
-Nevertheless, we are working with Dolby, DTS, Auro and Avid, to support it on a near future, as soon there is a technical way to communicate metadata information with these systems.
+Nevertheless, we are working with Dolby, DTS, Auro and Avid, to support it in the near future, as soon there is a technical way to communicate metadata information with these systems.

 Due to the complexity of the processing, all audio scenes must be rendered to create the final audio stream.
 Nevertheless, you don’t need to render the entire scene to be able to start listen to the audio – as soon the first slots are rendered, you may listen to them.